frsong/tf-examples/README.md

 * The Tiny Shakespeare corpus, which is originally from https://github.com/karpathy/char-rnn and consists of a subset of Shakespeare's works, is used for the char-rnn example.

-* `datasets/images/wsp_arch.png` is a black-and-white photo of Washington Square Park in New York City used for the random filter example.
+* `datasets/images/wsp_arch.png` is a black-and-white photograph of Washington Square Park in New York City used for the random filter example.

 ## Linear regression with the Iris dataset